wasp-lang/wasp/web/docs/data-model/backends.md

 - You have [Docker installed](https://www.docker.com/get-started/) and in `PATH`.
 - The port `5432` isn't taken.

+### Accessing the Dev Database

+To connect to the dev database through the CLI or using tools like [pgAdmin](https://www.pgadmin.org/), use the following credentials:

+- User: `postgresWaspDevUser`
+- Password: `postgresWaspDevPass`

 ### Connecting to an existing database

 If you want to spin up your own dev database (or connect to an external one), you can tell Wasp about it using the `DATABASE_URL` environment variable.
 Wasp will use the value of `DATABASE_URL` as a connection string.